A perfect 12-day getaway to several of Africa's finest game reserves, in both Kenya and Tanzania.

 Today we enter what is arguably the worlds most acclaimed wildlife sanctuary - Serengeti National Park.
 This epic East African game park hosts huge concentrations of plains game, numerous predators and prolific birdlife on its seemingly-endless savannah plains.
 The sweeping grasslands, dotted with acacia trees and roaming wildlife, epitomize the untamed Africa of movie scenes and safari dreams.

 We spend the day game viewing in Serengeti, on Tanzania's Northern Safari Circuit, driving from west to east through the scenic bush.
-After our rewarding day of game viewing, filled with superb wildlife sightings, we spend the night at Seronera campsite.
+After our rewarding day of game viewing, filled with superb wildlife sightings, we spend the night camping in the park.

-Returning to Simba camp, we will enjoy lunch before exiting the park and descending the escarpment to our camp in a local village.
-Here we will camp for two nights, amongst the Maasai people of Tanzania.
+We return to Simba camp for lunch before descending the escarpment to our camp in an established local village.
+Here we will camp for the night amongst the Maasai people of Tanzania.

 On day 11 we get going early, driving to the town of Arusha, located at the foot of the beautiful Mount Meru.
 Spend the afternoon exploring this busy town and its bustling markets.
 Tonight we eat out (own expense) at a local restaurant, celebrating our memorable adventure through East Africa.